aki2o/vba-porter/README.md

 \* For detail, see 'sample' directory.
 \* The menu is created from only standard module which has the extension, 'bas'.

-### Check modification of the file which is a export path of your component
+### Check modification of the your component export path

 When you are developing VBA on Visual Basic Editor,
-it may happen that other program changes the file which is a export path of the developed VBA.
+it may happen that other program, (ex.
+SVN), changes the file which is a export path of the developed VBA.
 In the case, the following dialog is shown and you can continue/quit exporting the component.

 ![confirmexport](img/confirmexport.png)